Each something is a celebration of the nothing that supports it. —John Cage

 Teorema/Salò by Pier Paolo Pasolini

-Decantation is the process of “active rest,” when sediments are allowed to float down to the bottom of liquids to achieve some clarity.
+With “instant everything,” Artificial Intelligence already has us cornered… presence is one present… and decantation. the process of “active rest,” when sediments are allowed to float down to the bottom of liquids to achieve some clarity.

 A path is made by walking on it. — Zhuangzi